gustavolbs/AutoGIT/README.md

 ```

 ## Installation
-To install the AutoGIT, use the following commands and **NEVER** move any file of AutoGIT.
+To install AutoGIT, use the following commands and **NEVER** move any file from/to AutoGIT.
 ```
 cd AutoGIT/bin && ./install.sh
 ```

 ## Uninstallation
-To uninstall the AutoGIT, use the following commands and **NEVER** move any file of AutoGIT.
+To uninstall AutoGIT, use the following commands and **NEVER** move any file from/to AutoGIT.
 ```
 cd ~/.local/etc/AutoGIT/bin && ./uninstall.sh

 ```

 ## Update
-To update the AutoGIT to the lastest version, use the following commands and **NEVER** move any file of AutoGIT.
+To update AutoGIT to the lastest version, use the following commands and **NEVER** move any file from/to AutoGIT.
 ```
 cd ~/.local/etc/AutoGIT/bin && ./update.sh

 ```

 ## Using
-   To use autogit, make sure you are in a directory with git initialized, just run the autogit command on a terminal and then perform the actions you want to send the files to the repository linked to your directory.
+   To use AutoGit, make sure you are in a directory with git initialized, just run the ```atgit``` command on the terminal and then perform the actions you want to.

 MADE BY @gustavolbs